ismatfarjana/T1A3_Portfolio/README.md

 ---
 ## 🍋 Thank you as a reply 💐
 ✅
-A simple thank you line for audience.
+A simple thank you line for the audience.

 ### 🖥️  Desktop view